FreeDSx/LDAP/docs/Server/Database-Schema.md

     ->setInitializeSchema(false);
 ```

-With it off, the adapter never runs any DDL on connect.
+With it off, the adapter never runs any DDL.
 Creating and updating the tables is entirely up to you, using
 the schema files above.
 The library does not migrate your database; it ships the schema, and you decide when and how to
 apply it.

 ## Versioning

-`PdoStorage::SCHEMA_VERSION` is the current schema revision.
-Each release notes any schema change in the CHANGELOG, so
+A database records the schema revision it was created from in the `ldap_schema_version` table.
+Each release notes any
-you can tell whether an upgrade needs a migration and which delta to apply.
+schema change in the CHANGELOG, so you can tell whether an upgrade needs a migration and which delta to apply.
 A fresh database applies the baseline; an
 existing database applies the delta files newer than its current version, with your own migration tool.

 ## Rebuilding the Indexes